Costa Rica on a budget – How much does it cost?

-It’s more expensive here compared to neighbouring Guatemala, Nicaragua and Honduras.
+It’s more expensive here compared to neighboring Guatemala, Nicaragua, and Honduras.
 And sure, if you don’t pay attention, you can easily spend half a fortune on fun activities and luxury hotels.
-A trip to Costa Rica won’t be cheap, but it also won’t be that expensive either.

-Before we dive into how you can travel Costa Rica on a budget, let’s take a look at how much it typically costs to visit.
+Before we dive into how you can travel to Costa Rica on a budget, let’s take a look at how much it typically costs to visit.

 Read next: How to spend 10 days in Costa Rica

 This post contains referral links for products I love.
-Adventurous Miriam earns a small commission at no extra cost to you if you make a purchase through my links.
-Thank you for your support ♡ Learn more
+Adventurous Miriam earns a small commission at no extra cost to you if you purchase through my links.
+I appreciate your support ♡ Learn more

 How much did I spend?

 In total, I spent $50 USD per day in Costa Rica.
 And surprisingly, I didn’t go over budget.
-When I planned a backpack trip through Central America, I expected to spend extra in Costa Rica, since it’s the most expensive country in the region.
+When I planned a backpacking trip through Central America, I expected to spend extra in Costa Rica, since it’s the most expensive country in the region.

 But Costa Rica surprised me in a good way.
-I actually ended up spending LESS than I had budgeted for – without missing out on adventures, comfort or quality.
+I actually ended up spending LESS than I had budgeted for – without missing out on adventures, comfort, or quality.

 You can read my top budget tips at the end of this post.
-First, here’s how I traveled Costa Rica on a budget and how much I spent per day:
+First, here’s how I traveled to Costa Rica on a budget and how much I spent per day:

-Food – $15
+- Food – $15

-Alcohol / bottled water – $4
+- Alcohol / bottled water – $4

-Accommodation (hostels and airbnb)– $16
+- Accommodation (hostels and Airbnb)– $16

-Activities – $5
+- Activities – $5

-Local buses – $1
+- Local buses – $1

-Cabs – $5
+- Cabs – $5

-Miscellaneous – $4
+- Miscellaneous – $4

-The cost of traveling Costa Rica
+The cost of traveling to Costa Rica

 To help you plan for your trip to Costa Rica, I’ve listed here the highest expenses.